 The Power Management subfield in a CTS frame sent in response to an MU-RTS Trigger frame shall be set to 0.

-NOTE—The Frame Control field of the CTS frames sent in response to an MU-RTS Trigger frame are set to the same value (see Figure 9-19 and 9.2.4.1.8 (More Data subfield)).
+NOTE—The Frame Control field of the CTS frames sent in response to an MU-RTS Trigger frame are set to the same value as described in Figure 9-26 (Frame Control field subfield values within Control frames (11ah)carried in a non-S1G PPDU)and 9.2.4.1.8 (More Data subfield).(#20548)

 Figure 26-3 (An example of an MU-RTS Trigger frame soliciting CTS frame responses on the primary 40 MHz channel) shows an example of the exchange of an MU-RTS Trigger frame(#15729) and simultaneous CTS frame responses on the primary 40 MHz channel.
 In this example, MU-RTS Trigger frame is transmitted in a 40 MHz non-HT duplicate PPDU on the primary 40 MHz channel.
 Further, the MU-RTS Trigger frame requests non-AP STA1(#16592) to transmit a CTS frame response in a non-HT PPDU on the primary 20 MHz channel and non-AP STA2(#16592) to transmit a CTS frame response in a 40 MHz non-HT duplicate PPDU on the primary 40 MHz channel.